BlazeITA/Pkg2zip-to-NoNpDrm/README.md

 ## Notes

+- This project would not have been possible without the constant support of AI, as I do not have much experience with coding.
 - Windows only.
 - This repository does not redistribute NPS Browser, pkg2zip, WinRAR, 7-Zip, or other third-party tools.
 - Please obtain any optional external dependency only from its original source.